 The Company has a 401(k)/profit-sharing plan for all qualifying full-time domestic employees that permit participants to make contributions by salary reduction pursuant to Section 401(k) of the Internal Revenue Code.
 The Company makes matching contributions on behalf of each eligible participant in an amount equal to 100% of the first 3% and an additional 25% of the next 5%, for a maximum total of 4.25% of the employee's compensation.
-The Company may make a discretionary profit sharing contribution in the amount of 0% to 5% based on the participant's eligible compensation, provided the employee is employed at the end of the year and has worked at least 1,000 hours.
-The qualifying domestic employees of the Company's former Ansoft subsidiary, acquired on July 31, 2008, also participate in a 401(k) plan.
-There is no matching employer contribution associated with this plan.
+The Company may make a discretionary contribution based on the participant's eligible compensation, provided the employee is employed at the end of the year and has worked at least 1,000 hours.
+The qualifying domestic employees of the Company's former Ansoft subsidiary, acquired on July 31, 2008, also participated in a 401(k) plan, which was merged into the ANSYS 401(k) plan in 2010.
+There is no matching employer contribution for employees associated with the former Ansoft 401(k) plan.
 The Company also maintains various defined contribution pension arrangements for its international employees.

-Expenses related to the Company's retirement programs were \$3.4 million in 2009, \$3.7 million in 2008 and \$4.7 million in 2007.
+Expenses related to the Company's retirement programs were \$3.9 million in 2010, \$3.4 million in 2009 and \$3.7 million in 2008.